Skip to main content

 3. The taxes and levies of any kind that fall on the same taxed operations, except the VAT itself.

-Not included in the tax base:
+The following are not included in the tax base:

 Requirements that must be met to exclude supplies from the tax base:

-4. The businessman or professional mediator will not be able to deduct the tax that would have been levied on the expenses paid in the name and on behalf of his client.
+4. The entrepreneur or professional mediator may not deduct the tax that would have been levied on expenses paid on behalf of and for the account of his client.